AVO Lawyers Central Coast, Apprehended Violence Order

 If you are in trouble with the police or face criminal charges, you need an expert criminal lawyer on your side.
 It is critical to get the right advice and representation without delay.
 We can provide immediate assistance to you, including if you are being held at the police station or currently in a detention centre or gaol.

-Led by NSW Law Society Accredited Criminal Law Specialists, Manny Conditsis and Michal Mantaj, our team of criminal lawyers have over 150 years of combined experience helping clients facing criminal charges in New South Wales, including Newcastle, the Hunter and Lake Macquarie.
-We are widely regarded as one of the best Criminal Law teams in NSW.
+Led by NSW Law Society Accredited Criminal Law Specialists Manny Conditsis and Michal Mantaj, our team of criminal lawyers is regarded as one of the best in NSW, with over 150 years of combined experience helping clients facing criminal charges.

-As one of two Trial Advocates, Manny Conditsis has a greater than 90% success rate in jury trials and he and Michal Mantaj are among only a small number of Trial Advocates to appear in murder and other serious crime trials in the Supreme and High Courts.
-Both are regularly called upon by the media to comment on high profile cases and issues relating to criminal and traffic law due to their reputation for professional excellence in legal practice.
+As one of two Trial Advocates, Manny Conditsis has a greater than 90% success rate in jury trials.
+He and Michal Mantaj are among only a few Trial Advocates to appear in murder and other serious crime trials in the Supreme and High Courts.
+The media regularly call upon both to comment on high-profile cases and issues relating to criminal and traffic law due to their reputation for professional excellence in legal practice.

 Manny Conditsis